Akainacephalus: Postcrania

 The tail club is made up of the handle, which consists of eleven fused caudal vertebrae as in Dyoplosaurus, and the knob, which consists of only two lateral osteoderms and a single distal osteoderm.
 Each individual caudal vertebra is nearly twice as long as wide and have a spool-shaped centra.
-As with other ankylosaurid tail clubs, the handle is reinforced by elongated prezygopophyses which extend across for nearly half of the length of the next vertebra.
-The elongated prezygopophyses also interlock with the shorter postzygopophyses to help reinforce the handle.
+As with other ankylosaurid tail clubs, the handle is reinforced by elongated prezygapophyses which extend across for nearly half of the length of the next vertebra.
+The elongated prezygapophyses also interlock with the shorter postzygapophyses to help reinforce the handle.
 Each chevron of the handle interlocks with the adjacent chevron and are compressed in a way to which they look like elongated rods in lateral view.
 In addition, the chevrons are v-shaped structures that are fused onto the underside of the centra of the caudal vertebrae.
 Fused onto the two posterior-most caudal vertebrae is the tail club knob.
 The knob itself displays an overall subtriangular morphology in dorsal and ventral view, and is composed of two major osteoderms and a single minor osteoderm.
 As in Euoplocephalus and Ankylosaurus, the major osteoderms are longer from front to back than they are wide from side to side.
 The major osteoderms are rounded towards the side margins and are convex, unlike in Anodontosaurus.
 The minor osteoderm is far smaller than the major osteoderms, transversely wider than it is long, and diamond-shaped.